openvinotoolkit/open_model_zoo/demos/README.md

 ```sh
 source <INSTALL_DIR>/deployment_tools/bin/setupvars.sh
 ```
-Also, you can build demos using IE binaries built on your own from the [dldt](https://github.com/opencv/dldt/tree/2019) repo.
+You can also build demos manually using Inference Engine binaries from the [dldt](https://github.com/opencv/dldt/tree/2019) repo.
 In this case please set `InferenceEngine_DIR` to a CMake folder you built the dldt project from, for example `<dldt_repo>/inference-engine/build`.
 Please also set the `OpenCV_DIR` variable pointing to the required OpenCV package.
 The same OpenCV version should be used both for the inference engine and demos build.
 Please refer to the Inference Engine [build instructions](https://github.com/opencv/dldt/tree/2019/inference-engine/README.md) for details.
 Please also add path to built Inference Engine libraries to `LD_LIBRARY_PATH` (Linux*) or `PATH` (Windows*) variable before building the demos.